Push to limit local health orders during pandemics in Missouri dies on bipartisan vote

 Under the version reintroduced Wednesday, health orders issued by local officials during a declared state of emergency would be limited to 15 days in a 180-day period and would require approval from local governing bodies to be extended.

-That same entity could also terminate an order upon a simple majority vote.
+That entity could also terminate an order upon a simple majority vote.

 Local control